 Old Pasadena: The Rose Parade travels along Colorado Blvd. straight through the heart of Old Pasadena, making it a perfect viewing location.
 Many Old Pasadena businesses maintain extended hours to serve the crowds before, during, and after the parade.
 Our Clean Team gets things cleaned up immediately after the parade passes through so our businesses can continue to serve our visitors on New Year's Day.
 Many of our restaurants will be open and some of the stores, as well, so stick around after the parade and before the Rose Bowl game to enjoy our historic district.

-Ticketing Seating: Reserved grandstand seating for the Rose Parade is available for purchase through Sharp Seating Company, the Official Grandstand Seating Provider, from February 1, 2017 through December 31, 2017.
+Ticketing Seating: Reserved grandstand seating for the Rose Parade is available for purchase through Sharp Seating Company, the Official Grandstand Seating Provider, from February 1, 2023 through December 31, 2023.
 Contact Sharp Seating Company at (626) 795-4171.
-Find more information online.

 Non-Ticketed Seating: Curbside viewing is also available on a first-come, first-served basis.
 Pasadena city ordinance allows the occupancy of curbside space along the parade route beginning at noon on the day before the parade.

 - De Lacey Park & Walk Garage

 - Marriott Park & Walk Garage

 Parade Route: The 5 1/2-mile Rose Parade route begins at the corner of Green Street and Orange Grove Boulevard in Pasadena, California.
 The parade travels north on Orange Grove at a leisurely 2 1/2-mile-per-hour pace and then turns east onto Colorado Boulevard, where the majority of the parade viewing takes place.
 Near the end of the route, the parade turns north onto Sierra Madre Boulevard and concludes at Villa Street.